 After my first flying lesson, the answer to that question was, “not cool at all.”
 I’m not afraid of flying – in fact I love being a passenger – but I was surprisingly petrified sitting in the pilot’s chair.
 I was overwhelmed by all the information a pilot is required to juggle and, what’s worse, I found it all pretty uninteresting.

-Fear and boredom – not a good combination.
+Fear and boredom – not a good combination, especially for winning new business.

 Some people feel the same when confronted with business development responsibilities at their agencies.